-The limited effect of a certificate issued by the Secretary of State under this section is consistent with the ministerial filing obligation imposed on the Secretary of State under the Code.
-See Section 1-206(a) which states the ministerial nature of the duties of the Secretary of State under the Code, but compare Section 1-208(c) which provide for a broader effect for a certificate of good standing or registration.
+The limited effect of a certificate issued by the Secretary of State or other state filing office under this section is consistent with the ministerial filing obligation imposed on the filing office under the Code.
+See Section 1-206(a) which states the ministerial nature of the duties of the filing office under the Code, but contrast Section 1-208(c) which provide for a broader effect for a certificate of good standing or registration.